Atomic-Germ/snes9xGC/CODE_REFACTORING_SUMMARY.md

 # Code Refactoring Summary - snes9xGC

 ## Overview
 This document summarizes the refactoring work performed on the snes9xGC codebase to eliminate inefficient coding patterns and improve maintainability.
+Three major files were refactored using data-driven approaches.

 ## Refactorings Completed